 9. Taste your pickles to see if they are "tangy" enough for your liking.
 If not replace the lid and let them ferment a little longer.
 They can take 10 days if the room is on the colder side.

 10. Once the desired taste is there, place the regular jar lid on and store in the fridge.
-They will stay fresh for months in the fridge but are not good for the pantry or cupboard.
+They will stay fresh for months in the refrigerator, DO NOT store in the pantry or cupboard.

-That is just a couple of delicious recipes you can do for all the cucumber you can grow in your raise and elevated beds.
+That is just a couple of delicious recipes you can do with all the cucumbers you can grow in your raised and elevated beds.
 Feel free to write your comments or question in the comment section below.
 Share your favorite recipe for your cucumbers!
 We would love to try them!